hoisie/web/tutorial.md

 There is a convenience method on web.Context, `SetHeader`, that can be used to set HTTP response headers.
-The first two parameters are the header key and value, and the last parameter, `unique`, is a boolean that determines whether exiting values for this headers should be overwritten.
+The first two parameters are the header key and value, and the last parameter, `unique`, is a boolean that determines whether existing values for this header should be overwritten.

 You can also call `Header` on the to get the actual response header map.
 This has methods `Add` and `Set` that can be used to set the HTTP headers as well.
 When `WriteHeader` is called, this map is included in the response.